 Beginning in 1976, Staber Industries re-manufactured commercial laundry equipment from Maytag, GE, Whirlpool, and Speed Queen.
-Based upon this experience, we noticed how we could improve on the design of a clothes washer and we introduced our own design back in 1993.
+Based upon this experience, we noticed how we could improve on the design of a clothes washer and we introduced our own design back in 1994.
+Most people have not heard of Staber because we do not sell through traditional appliance stores.
 We only make washers and do not want to play the politics of competing head-to-head with the Maytags and Whirlpools.
 When customers learn our background of re-manufacturing other brands of washers, they are receptive to our product.
 We are not just a company that designed a washer out-of-the-blue.